SagarRathod-TomTom/deep-ml/README.md

 # PytorchDeepML

-This library is useful for experimenting image classification and semantic segmentation problems.
+This project is useful for solving image classification and semantic segmentation problems.